fmidev/ml-oceanids/README-OCEANIDS.md

 |Total precipitation|m|||previous day 24h sums (24h aggregation since beginning of forecast)|tp|

 ## System requirements
+Python version 3.12.7 in the UNIX/Linux environment was used in this project.

+The time it takes to run the model training dependes f.ex. on the number of locations, number of predictors, selected hyperparameters, etc. For 4 locations, XX predictors and hyperparameters used, it took approximately XX hours to train the model, with 64 CPU cores and 228G memory.
+With the fitted model, predicting target parameter from seasonal forecast data takes around XX hours with a similar setup.

 ## Dependencies
+To create xgb2 environment used in this project, check out the `xgb2.yml` file.

+To download the seasonal forecast data etc from the Climate Data Store, the CDS API client needs to be installed https://cds.climate.copernicus.eu/api-how-to.
+You will need to register for an ECMWF account to download data from CDS.

+Instructions for Optuna and Optuna Dashboard at https://optuna.org.

+For each step it is adviced to use the Linux screen, downloading the data and running the model training/prediction takes time.

+The Climate Data Operator (CDO) software is used in predicting the target parameters for handling the input/output grib files https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-30001.1.

+We use the GNU parallel: Tange, O., 2018.
+GNU Parallel 2018.
+Available at: https://doi.org/10.5281/zenodo.1146014

 ## Downloading the predictors and predictand data